filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 7. Travel all year round (majority arrives on March, April, May, September, October, December)
 8. Interpreted customer group name: Group Tour

-Key characteristic for cluster label 2 group:
+Key characteristic for cluster label 2:
 1. Have the highest relative no of booking cancellations
 2. Are repeated guests
 3. Have lowest booking lead time less than 1-week period